 Our world is more connected than ever.
 We buy food, clothes, cars and computers, made by people, and with resources, from all round the planet.
-What we choose to consume and use connects us to all those people and all those places and can be a force for social and environmental good, or ill, world-wide…. just through our everyday choices.
+What we choose to buy connects us to all those people and all those places and can be a force for social and environmental good, or ill, world-wide…. just through our everyday choices.

 Plastic pollution and climate change are making headlines again.
 Climate scientists say we have a decade to act.
 Young people worldwide are making their voices heard.
 They want our generation to pass on a world that is safe, healthy and a joy to live in.
 So this is surely the moment to link across the generations and around the world and find ways of living that are better for people and planet.

 Climate change isn’t the only concern, but I think we have to give it priority for two reasons.
-One is that its impact will affect every other social and environmental issue, from species and habitat loss to human heath and well-being, and, if large areas of the Earth become un-farmable, mass human migration and conflict over resources.
-The other is that we have to stop it before it happens, or before it goes any further.
-We can’t gho back later if we find that we don’t like the consequences.
+One is that it will make worse every other social and environmental issue, from human health, well-being and devellopment to species and habitat loss, and if large areas of the Earth become un-farmable we will also see mass human migration and conflict over resources.
+The other reason is that we have to stop it before it goes any further.
+We can’t go back later if we find that we don’t like the consequences.

-So doing something about climate change is urgent and important, and the potential consequences of inaction are widespread, long-term and severe.
-That puts a big red flag by climate change on the global risk assessment form.
+So all that puts a big red flag by climate change on the global risk assessment form.

 - food – sourcing, buying, cooking, eating